salesforce-misc/hyper-ir-lsp/README.md

     * [x] Go to definition / references for global variables
     * [x] Go to definition / references for local variables
     * Go to definition / references for jump targets / basic blocks
-    * Somehow Hyperlink the stack trace
     * [x] Code folding on function bodies
     * [x] Code folding on basic blocks
     * Code folding: Figure out why "folded text" does not work for VS Code; If we can get it to work, take advantage of it
+    * [x] Inlay hint at end of function: Display function name
+    * Inlay hint at basic block: List incoming edges
+    * Somehow Hyperlink the stack trace
     * Highlight provider for function-local variables
     * Hover provider for function-local variables; Show "SSA chain"
     * tokenizer: only keep spans; don't copy out strings